-The Echo Chamber is a knowledge platform for sharing and amplifying diverse perspectives, innovative ideas and great thinking from people who are fulfilling their life’s purpose.
+The Wolf Den is a knowledge platform for sharing and amplifying diverse perspectives, innovative ideas and great thinking from people who are fulfilling their life’s purpose.

 My brilliant, visionary friend, mentor and EchoWolf co-creator & collaborator Rich MacAlmon suggests some core values for an incubator space needed in these crazy social media times without rules or professional decorum.